You can find the application documents and other useful information in the Relevant Links section below.

 A signatory company is an employer that has signed a collective bargaining agreement with WGA.
-Any company intending to employ a Guild member, or to option or purchase literary material from a Guild member, must become signatory to the Guild’s Minimum Basic Agreement.
-Signatory companies range from the industry’s biggest film studios to independent production companies, and from large broadcast networks to digital news and entertainment companies.
+Any company intending to employ a Guild member, or option or purchase literary material from a Guild member, must become signatory to the Guild’s Minimum Basic Agreement.
+Signatory companies range from the industry’s biggest film studios to independent production companies, and from large broadcast/cable/streaming news networks to online media and entertainment companies.

 If you are forming your own production company, contact us about making your company signatory to a Guild Agreement.
 Contact the Signatories Department at 212-767-7837.

 Working for a signatory company is always going to improve writers’ health and pension benefits and better their working conditions.

 A Company intending to employ, option or purchase literary material must be signatory prior to entering into an agreement with a Writer.
 In order to obtain signatory status, a company must complete the following steps:

 Download and complete the signatory application (external – opens in a new window), or contact Rochelle Rubin, the Signatories Administrator, to request a signatory application via:

 Complete and sign the application then submit it with a draft of the writer’s contract.

 Please note these additional requirements for self-financed/-produced, Original New Media projects.

 Return the application and all other required documents via mail to: